Ford Recalls 1.7 Million Vehicles for Rearview Camera Failure

 What Are Your Legal Rights as an Affected Owner?

-Depending on your state, you may have claims under consumer protection laws, lemon law statutes, or negligence theories.
+Depending on your state, you may have claims under consumer protection laws or negligence theories.
 Class action lawsuits against automakers for systemic defects are also common and allow large groups of affected owners to pursue compensation together.
 If you were in an accident caused by a rearview camera failure before or after this recall was announced, your individual damages may be significant enough to warrant a separate personal injury or product liability claim.

 Why Hire The Lyon Firm for Your Ford Recall Case?

-Our team knows how to investigate recall timelines, build evidence of manufacturer knowledge, and identify whether Ford knew about these defects long before the recall was issued.
+Our team knows how to investigate recall timelines and identify whether Ford knew about these defects long before the recall was issued.
 We handle auto recall cases on a contingency basis, meaning you pay nothing unless we recover for you.
-If you own an affected vehicle, were involved in an accident linked to these camera failures, or believe you’ve suffered financial harm because of this recall, contact The Lyon Firm for a free, no-obligation case evaluation.
+If you own an affected vehicle or believe you've suffered financial harm because of this recall, contact The Lyon Firm for a free, no-obligation case evaluation.